golangdaddy/presentation/phase-1/api.md

 ### Authentication and Authorization

-- All endpoints (except login) require `Authorization: Bearer <session_id>` header.
+- All endpoints (except authentication-related) require `Authorization: Bearer <session_id>` header.
-- Session validation: Check expiry and user existence via PKI, cached with a TTL of 5 mins to check for early recovation.
+- Session validation: Check expiry and user existence via PKI, cached with a TTL of 5 mins to check for early revocation.
 - Role enforcement: Compute effective role per request; return 403 if insufficient.

 ### User Management

 #### /user (POST)
-Creates a new user.
+Creates a new user and sends a magic link to the provided email for initial login.
 ```
 {
-    "username": "newuser",
-    "password": "password123",
+    "email": "newuser@example.com",
     "role": "viewer"  -- Can also be 'reporter', 'editor', 'owner'
 }
 ```